Dino Bravo: Alliance with the Dream Team / New Dream Team (1986–1987)

-1987

-Dino Bravo opened 1987 by teaming once more with The Dream Team, defeating Tito Santana, Pedro Morales, and Hillbilly Jim in a match for Wrestling Challenge taped in Hershey, PA.
-However he became embroiled in a house show series with Billy Jack Haynes as the year commenced and this time began the first losing streak of his WWF run, dropping multiple matches to the Oregonian.
-At WrestleMania III Brutus Beefcake was kicked out of the stable at WrestleMania III and Bravo took his place in The Dream Team tag team with Valentine.
-The New Dream Team began a feud with The Rougeau Brothers and were initially victorious in house show encounters.
+At WrestleMania III, Brutus Beefcake was kicked out of the stable, with Bravo forming the New Dream Team with Valentine.
+The New Dream Team began a feud with the Rougeau Brothers and were initially victorious in house show encounters.
 They finally sustained their first loss when the Rougeaus defeated them on the June 17, 1987 edition of Prime Time Wrestling.
-As the summer began The New Dream Team and manager Johnny V faced The Rougeaus and Brutus Beefcake in multiple encounters.
+As the summer, began the New Dream Team and manager Johnny V faced the Rougeaus and Brutus Beefcake in multiple encounters.

-Bravo and Valentine entered a tournament on July 19, 1987 in Buffalo, NY to earn a championship opportunity against then WWF Tag Team Champions The Hart Foundation.
-The New Dream defeated Demolition via countout in the first round, then beat Rick Martel and George Steele in the semi-finals.
-After defeating The British Bulldogs in the finals to earn the title shot, they were victorious over The Hart Foundation, albeit by disqualification.
-A day later in Hershey, PA another tag team tournament was held, and again the New Dream Team mowed through the competition, defeating Demolition (DQ), Martel & Steele, and The British Bulldogs to earn another title opportunity.
+The New Dream Team entered a tournament on July 19, 1987 in Buffalo, New York to earn a championship opportunity against WWF Tag Team Champions the Hart Foundation.
+The New Dream defeated Demolition via countout in the first round, then beat Rick Martel and George "the Animal" Steele in the semi-finals.
+After defeating the British Bulldogs in the finals to earn the title shot, they were victorious over the Hart Foundation, albeit by disqualification.
+A day later in Hershey, Pennsylvania another tag team tournament was held, and again the New Dream Team won.
 Once more they defeated The Hart Foundation, but as the win was again via disqualification the belts did not change hands.

-Dino was scheduled to face The Junkyard Dog in a match on August 3, 1987 in Manitoba, but lost via forfeit when he learned that The Crusher had replaced the Dog as his opponent.

-The New Dream Team continued to feud against The Rougeau Brothers and by the fall had gained the upper hand in a majority of their encounters.
-They then began a program with the rising team of The Young Stallions.
-After gaining initial victories over Paul Roma & Jim Powers, the New Dream Team was upset on September 18, 1987 in Chicago, IL.
-Bravo and Valentine gained a measure of revenge by defeating the Stallions on Prime Time Wrestling on October 1.
-On the November 8, 1987 of Wrestling Challenge they suffered another setback, this time falling to The British Bulldogs via disqualification.
-At the inaugural Survivor Series on November 26, the New Dream Team was part of a ten team match but lost after The Young Stallions eliminated them.
+The New Dream Team continued to feud against the Rougeau Brothers and by the fall of 1987 had gained the upper hand in a majority of their encounters.
+They then began a program with the rising team of the Young Stallions.
+After gaining initial victories, the New Dream Team was upset on September 18, 1987 in Chicago, Illinois.
+Bravo and Valentine defeated the Young Stallions on Prime Time Wrestling on October 1.
+On the November 8, 1987 of Wrestling Challenge they suffered another setback, this time losing to the British Bulldogs via disqualification.
+At the inaugural Survivor Series on November 26, the New Dream Team was part of a ten man tag team match but lost after the Young Stallions eliminated them.